Corridor is BACK!

 Can I send a short bio and promote my website with a submission?
 Yes, you can.
 Due to limited space please keep bios to 25-30 words.

 What if the poem I want to submit is old and/or was published somewhere else?
 Many things get better with age.
 If you own the work, then please submit it.
 Also, remember to tell us how you would like it cited.
 Example: Author last name, First name.
 “Poem Title.”
 Book Title, Publisher, Year, Page number(s).
+If you do not supply a cite suggestion then it will be listed as “by [poet’s name]”

-How rich will I get? no money is involved.
+How rich will I get?
+No money is involved.
 There is no money.

-How easy is this? very
+How easy is this?
+Very

 Below is the November 2022 edition, for example.
 Each zine is unique, however.